 I’m a huge science fiction fan, and, having read a list of what are alleged to be the top 200 science fiction novels, I decided to next tackle a read-through of all the Hugo Award winners and nominees for best novel.
 Let me know your thoughts and favorites.
+Here are the nominees and the winner of the 1986 Hugo Awards.
 I’ve marked the winner as well as my own choice for which novel would win, had I the choice among the nominees.
-I’ve also dropped a short reflection on the year’s Hugo list at the end.

 Be sure to follow me on Twitter for discussion of posts, links to other pages of interest, random talk about theology/philosophy/apologetics/movies/scifi/sports and more!